Doctors Note Logo

 • Any warning signs

-If your symptoms include lightheadedness, feeling faint, or actually losing consciousness, you can also complete Ubie's free AI-powered Vasovagal Syncope symptom checker to help organize your observations and prepare for your doctor's appointment.
+If your symptoms include lightheadedness, feeling faint, or actually losing consciousness, consider using Ubie's free AI-powered Vasovagal Syncope symptom checker to help identify patterns in your symptoms and prepare detailed information before your doctor's appointment.

 Most importantly, speak to a doctor about any episodes involving collapse, fainting, or sudden muscle weakness — especially if they are new, worsening, or accompanied by chest pain, confusion, or injury.
 Some causes can be serious or even life-threatening if left untreated.